 So whether you’re looking for the best equipment for your next adventure or simply want to learn how to pitch a tent, Advnture is the destination for you.

-Pat Kinsella, Launch Editor
+Pat Kinsella, Consulting Editor

 Writer, editor and enthusiast of anything involving boots, bikes, boats, beers and bruises, Pat has spent 20 years pursuing adventure stories.
 En route he’s canoed Canada’s Yukon River, climbed Mont Blanc and Kilimanjaro, skied and mountain biked through the Norwegian Alps, run an ultra across the roof of Mauritius, and set short-lived records for trail-running Australia’s highest peaks and New Zealand’s Great Walks.
 He’s authored walking guides to Devon and Dorset, and once wrote a whole book about Toilets for Lonely Planet.
 Follow Pat’s escapades here.